 Rigid hierarchies that restrict what information gets delivered to employees have no place in a transparent company culture.
 By improving team communication, companies can encourage open dialogue that breaks down those barriers between hierarchies.

-Ultimately, transparent company culture supported by team communication creates trust between leadership and employees.
+Ultimately, transparent company culture supported by communication in team interactions creates trust between leadership and employees.
 Investing in the employee experience with tools that help employees stay connected and engaged is the first step in creating transparent company culture.

 How Does Effective Team Communication Work?

-There’s no one-size-fits-all when it comes to effective team communication.
+There’s no one-size-fits-all when it comes to effective communication in a team.
 What counts as “good” team communication is more about managing different communication styles than following one particular strategy.

 These workplace communication styles can include: